rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

   ![](images/verifyOKEOutput.png " ")

-## Task 8: Configuring Network Security Rules
+## TASK 8: Configuring Network Security Rules

 1. The network security rules control the inbound (Ingres) and the outbound (Egress) traffic.
 As we will be configuring the API Gateway in Part II, we will not set tight security rules at the Kubernetes cluster level.
 2. Navigate to **Developer Services > Kubernetes Clusters**